abridger/web-typography/README.md

 * Double prime: `&Prime;` or `&#8243;`

 ####Hyphens and Dashes
-Hyphens are a punctuation mark, and shouldn&rsquo;t be confused with the two typographic dashes, N and M dashes.
+Hyphens are a punctuation mark, used to combine compound words, and separate words across lines.
+They shouldn&rsquo;t be confused with the two typographic dashes, N and M dashes.

 An en dash or N dash is typically the width of the capital N character in a given typeface.
 En dashes indicates range of values (eg. 2014&ndash;2015) or connection between words (eg. Anglo&ndash;American relations), both unspaced.
 It can also be used parenthetically, with spaces (eg. She looked &ndash; with deep regret &ndash; at the terrible punctuation).
 En dashes are much more common in the UK, and em dashes are rarely used.
 * N dash: `&ndash;` or `&#8211;`